 Today, the list of clients and projects reflects his diverse background and interests.

-Andrew now lives in a Regency dolls’ house in the old town of Hastings.
-In the last century the house was home to one of the towns beach photographers, and used to contain his studio and troop of monkeys!
+Andrew now lives in a Regency dolls’ house in Hastings Old Town.
+In the last century the house was home to one of the towns seaside photographers, and contained his studio and pet monkeys, often used in his pictures.